Optometry: Taiwan

-The education of optometry in Taiwan commenced in 1982 at Shu-Zen College of Medicine and Management.
-Bachelor degrees in optometry can be obtained from seven universities (North to South): University of Kang Ning, Yuanpei University of Medical Technology, Asia University, Central Taiwan University of Science and Technology, Chung Shan Medical University, Dayeh University, and Chung Hwa University of Medical Technology; whereas associate degrees in optometry can be obtained from Mackay Junior College of Medicine, Nursing and Management, Hsin Sheng College of Medical Care and Management, Jen-Teh Junior College of Medicine, Nursing, and Management, and Shu-Zen College of Medicine and Management.
+Optometry education in Taiwan began in 1982 at Shu-Zen College of Medicine and Management.
+Bachelor's degrees in optometry can be obtained from seven universities (North to South): University of Kang Ning, Yuanpei University of Medical Technology, Asia University, Central Taiwan University of Science and Technology, Chung Shan Medical University, Dayeh University, and Chung Hwa University of Medical Technology; whereas associate degrees in optometry can be obtained from Mackay Junior College of Medicine, Nursing and Management, Hsin Sheng College of Medical Care and Management, Jen-Teh Junior College of Medicine, Nursing, and Management, and Shu-Zen College of Medicine and Management.

 The Law of Optometrists was established in Taiwan in 2015; since then, optometry students after obtaining optometry degrees, need to pass the National Optometry Examination of Taiwan to be registered as optometrists.
-There are approximately 4,000 optometrists in Taiwan as of 2020, and around 400 new optometrists register annunally (2018-2020).
+There are approximately 4,000 optometrists in Taiwan as of 2020, and around 400 optometrists register annunally (2018-2020).

 Thailand

 Since late 1990, Thailand has set a goal to provide more than 600 optometrists to meet the minimal public demands and international standards in vision care.
 There are more than three university degree programs in Thailand.
-Each program accepts students that have completed grade 12th or the third year in high school (following US education model).
-These programs offer "Doctor of Optometry" degree to graduates from the program that will take six years to complete the courses.
+Each program accepts students who have completed Grade 12 or the third year in high school (following US education model).
+These programs offer the Doctor of Optometry degree, which takes six years to complete.
 Practising optometrists will also be required to pass licensing examination (three parts examinations) that is administrated through a committee under the Ministry of Public Health.

 As of 2015, the number of practicing optometrists in Thailand is still fewer than one hundred.
 However, it has projected that the number of practising optometrists in Thailand will greatly increase within the next ten years.
 In the theoretical scenario, the number of optometrists should be able to meet minimal public demands around 2030 or earlier.

 Europe

-Since the formation of the European Union, "there exists a strong movement, headed by the Association of European Schools and Colleges of Optometry (AESCO), to unify the profession by creating a European-wide examination for optometry" and presumably also standardized practice and education guidelines within EU countries.
-The first examinations of the new European Diploma in Optometry were held in 1998 and this was a landmark event for optometry in continental Europe.
+Since the formation of the European Union, the Association of European Schools and Colleges of Optometry (AESCO) has led efforts to unify the profession through the introduction of a Europe-wide examination for optometry.
+The first examinations of the European Diploma in Optometry were held in 1998 and this was a landmark event for optometry in continental Europe.